stevenxchung/AWS-Solutions-Architect-Practice-Exam-2018/Notes/acloudguru.md

 3. To allow EC2 to access other resources such as S3, use IAM roles

-4. EBS -> Elastic Blcok Storage
+4. EBS -> Elastic Block Storage

 5. Vulnerability scans require notifying AWS first